uaraven/clotp/readme.md

 Following options are supported:

-  - `--name` - custom name that will override Issuer and account information from the `otpauth` URL.
+  - `--name` - custom name that will override account label from the `otpauth` URL. `--name` option is ignored when used with `otpauth-migration` URIs

 #### Remove